mattmakai/fullstackpython.com/source/content/pages/10-misc/1005-change-log.markdown

 ## 2014
 ### May
-* Added learning checklist for source control.
+* Added learning checklist for source control and application dependencies.
 * Moving learning checklists to the bottom of the pages since they are specific advice for steps to take after reading a section.
 * Added a stub section for APIs.